pauloborges-hub/assistly-app/README.md

 **Author:** pauloborges-hub

 ## 📄 Overview
-The `assistly-app` repository is a web application project built with **Next.js**, a popular React-based framework.
-The project is initialized using `create-next-app`, providing a robust foundation for server-rendered React applications.
+The `assistly-app` repository is a web application project built with **Next.js**.
+In this project I used advanced tools like GraphQL and StepZen, and utilizing Tailwind CSS for efficient styling.

 ## 📂 Project Structure